dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 {:.note title="Optimal Moveset for both"}
 {:.faded}

+Taking only 25 Candy to evolve from Rhyhorn, Rhydon is very accessible, and is a great choice for how powerful it is.
+Though it could be considered a budget Ground-type to deal with Electric-types early on, it packs enough of a punch to be considered good for a long while after you've gotten more of a collection, before eventually evolving it.\
 As it takes 100 Candy to evolve Rhydon to Rhyperior (plus a Sinnoh Stone), you would be best off just using that candy to get more Rhydon first if you're on a budget.
 You can always evolve your Rhydon army into a Rhyperior army later on, but having multiple Rhydon will be more useful to fill out a starting Ground-type Party than a single Rhyperior.
 Just remember that of course the evolution is always an upgrade, so long as you already have 6 Pokemon to fill your Party.

 ## Steel-Type